 To provide some common structure or classification for the beamlines, we adopted the nomenclature used by DOE to describe experimental techniques at light-source beamlines.
 A number of volunteers across the facilities worked to collect, classify, and project the likely techniques at the facilities through 2016.
 We worked to make sure beamlines are only listed and counted once, although many have capabilities across techniques, and some (microprobes in particular) might be thought of as spectroscopy instruments that happen to look at small samples.
 A comparison of the existing beamlines at NSLS and those planned for NSLS-II organized to this scheme is given here.

 With all these caveats, it should be clear there is some lack of precision in the overall exercise, but it should be helpful within particular techniques to see where gaps exist, and where capability is expected to be available at any particular time.
 Have a look at the individual technique tables for details.
-Overall, one can see from the DOE Beamline Distribution that some areas of spectroscopy and scattering will be especially challenging.
+Overall, one can see from the DOE Beamline Distribution that some areas of spectroscopy and scattering will be especially compromised during the transition.
 Users are encouraged to interact with the staff at the facilities to try and understand what opportunities will be available to pursue their particular research.

 The links at right lead directly to PDFs of the specific matrices.

 After exploring the information about anticipated technique availability at NSLS and other facilities in the next few years (provided under the "Techniques Across DOE" tab), you may wish to contact our DOE and Other Partner Facilities for information and/or questions you have about the capabilities their facilities can offer.